next-theme/theme-next-docs/source/docs/third-party-services/external-libraries.md

 ### Canvas Ribbon

-[canvas-ribbon.js](https://github.com/hustcc/ribbon.js) is a ribbon backgroud of website draw on canvas.
+[canvas-ribbon.js](https://github.com/hustcc/ribbon.js) is a ribbon background of website draw on canvas.

 You can enable it by setting value `canvas_ribbon` to `true` in {% label primary@NexT config file %}.
 You can also configure the ribbon setting by editing values in `canvas_ribbon` section: